parmanand-aphro/delivery-slot-plugin/README.md

 ## 🛠️ Features

 - Choose delivery date and time on the product or checkout page
-- Customize available slots by day and time
+- Customise available slots by day and time
 - Set maximum deliveries per time slot
 - Disable delivery on specific holidays or dates
 - Seamless integration with WooCommerce